DWORDLARK/challenge_7x7/README.md

 Implementation of this game as a computer application was also interesting challenge.

-*Source code of this application are free to use for any development.
+*Source code of this application is free to use for any development.